bsiniarski-r7/worker-placement/README.md

 Extract only those tokens that contain the .log extension from a specific laliste-data directory

 <b>To run:</b>
-Assuming that <b>29-04-2018-data</b> folder exists and is populated with laliste date, you can do:
+Assuming that <b>29-04-2018-data</b> folder exists and is populated with laliste outputs, you can do:

-<pre>python extract-tokens <b>29-04-2018</b></pre>
+<pre>python extract-tokens.py <b>29-04-2018</b></pre>

-This will create a folder called laliste-tokens and with files containing tokens only.
+This will create a folder called laliste-tokens with files containing tokens only.
 Each file should be significantly smaller compared to original laliste outputs.
 For example 1.5Gb is reduced to approximately 50MB

+## remove-duplicates.py
+Tokens may be duplicated.
+For example a log set may be split into 3 files on a single worker just like this:

+log/65/65/7443-932f-4444-b986-f80976ff81b9/180428-000000-000.indexer118.log
+log/65/65/7443-932f-4444-b986-f80976ff81b9/180428-000000-000.indexer100.log
+log/65/65/7443-932f-4444-b986-f80976ff81b9/180428-000000-000.indexer104.log

+We are only interested to find out where the following is placed, and not in how many files it is split to:

+log/65/65/7443-932f-4444-b986-f80976ff81b9/180428

+<b>To run:</b>
+<pre>python remove-duplicates.py <b>29-04-2018</b></pre>

+## find-placement.py
+Finally, you can use this script to find placement of logs.

+1. Firstly, you need to populate a file called 'test-population' with logs that you wish to search for.
+This file is created by remove-duplicates.py script at the end of execution, so you don't have to do it manually.